x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

     exports = MyConstructor;

     // exports the constructor properly
-    module.exports = MyConstructor;
+    package.exports = MyConstructor;

 Variables
-local to the module will be private.
+local to the package will be private.
 In this example the variable `PI` is private to `circle.js`.

-The module system is implemented in the `require("module")` module.
+The package system is implemented in the `require("package")` package.

 ## Cycles

 <!--type=misc-->

-When there are circular `require()` calls, a module might not be done being executed when it is returned.
+When there are circular `require()` calls, a package might not be done being executed when it is returned.

 Consider this situation: